Skip to main content

 Operational notes

 • A single run can be partly incremental: one event is changed (full reprocess), another is unchanged (upserted containers only), a newly added aggregation is brand new (also full reprocess).
-Each entity walks its own path.
+Each entity walks its own path, but all of an entity's rows land in one MERGE per fact table (entity types that share a fact table are combined), so there is no intermediate inconsistent state.